ChatGPT Account Deactivated: How to Appeal and Recover

 OpenAI runs every prompt through safety classifiers.
 A single prompt that scores above the threshold (CSAM, weapons synthesis, mass-harm planning) can trigger immediate suspension even if you were testing or asking academically.

 How to judge: The suspension email arrived within minutes of a specific session you remember.
-The email mentions “automated review” or no human reviewer is named.
+The email cites a category and mentions automated/system review with no named human reviewer.

 Multiple borderline prompts over days or weeks (sexual content, self-harm, harassment) accumulate.
-Past a threshold, the account is auto-suspended without warning.
+Past a threshold the account is auto-suspended, sometimes without a final warning.

 OpenAI blocks access from sanctioned countries (Russia, Iran, North Korea, parts of China).
 Logging in from one — even via VPN — flags the account.